More than 50 per cent of the Netherlands is below sea level, prompting the Dutch to seek innovative water management solutions.

 The Valuing Water Initiative has the following five water principles:

-• recognising the multiple values of water,
+- recognising the multiple values of water,

-• reconciling disparate values,
+- reconciling disparate values,

-• protect all sources of water,
+- Protect all sources of water,

-• raise public awareness of water to enable more inclusive participation, and
+- raise public awareness of water to enable more inclusive participation, and

-• ensure investment to harness innovation.
+- Ensure investment to harness innovation.

-The Delta Program is the Netherland’s approach to flood risk management, an elaborate system of dams, sluice gates, storm surge barriers, dikes, and other protective measures.
+The Delta Program is the Netherlands’ approach to flood risk management, an elaborate system of dams, sluice gates, storm surge barriers, dikes, and other protective measures.
 The program also brings together experts on water management, civil society, and authorities from all levels of government (5 facts, 2016).

 The study explains further:

 Under normal conditions, incoming waves are damped by the salt-marsh foreland.
 When the salt marsh is submerged due to high water levels, waves reach the dike only during storm conditions.
-Because of the wave-damping capacity of the salt-marsh foreland and the gentle seaward slope (which reduces wave impact), the grass-covered clay layer is sufficient to protect the dike against erosion during extreme events.
-In contrast, traditional barriers that have been built in the last hundred years in the Netherlands have a steeper seaward slope covered by asphalt, concrete or stones to resist the design wave loads.
+Due to the wave-damping capacity of the salt-marsh foreland and the gentle seaward slope, which reduces wave impact, the grass-covered clay layer is sufficient to protect the dike against erosion during extreme events.

 Source Citation: